Home » Environment » Indian Rhino

 • Rhino Protection Force: The government of Assam has set up a Special Rhino Protection Force to keep a check on rhino poaching and related activities at Kaziranga National Park (KNP).

-• Burning rhino horns: In order to bust myths about rhino horns, the Assam authorities publicly burnt almost 2,500 rhino horns.
+• Burning rhino horns: To bust myths about rhino horns, the Assam authorities publicly burnt almost 2,500 rhino horns.
 This sent a clear message to poachers and smugglers that such items have no value.

 • Awareness creation: Local communities are being made stakeholders in Rhino protection.
 They will act as eyes and ears of the forest department.

-• Strengthening law enforcement: Laws related to wildlife trade have been strengthened in order to curb illegal trade of Rhino horns.
+• Strengthening law enforcement: Laws related to wildlife trade have been strengthened to curb the illegal trade of Rhino horns.

 Initiatives to Conserve Indian Rhinos